takami-rodriguez/unifyr/src/data/atlas/learning-management.md

 ---
-title: What is learning management?
+title: What is Learning Management?
 atlasTerm: Learning Management
 slug: learning-management
 ---